Anjali05/Anjali05.github.io/README.md

 ## About

-I am a Computer Science PhD candidate at The University of Wisconsin, Madison advised by [Mike Swift](http://pages.cs.wisc.edu/~swift/).
+I am a Computer Science PhD student at The University of Wisconsin, Madison advised by [Mike Swift](http://pages.cs.wisc.edu/~swift/).
 My research is broadly in Systems with a focus on isolation in Serverless Computing.

 ## Papers